deployKF/website/content/guides/dependencies/argocd.md

 ## __Can I use an off-cluster ArgoCD?__

 Yes.
-deployKF supports the ArgoCD "management cluster" pattern, where multiple clusters are managed by a single Argo CD.
+deployKF supports the ArgoCD "management cluster" pattern, where multiple target clusters are managed by a single ArgoCD.

-We provide the [`argocd.appNamePrefix`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L8-L13) value to prefix all ArgoCD `Application` names (multiple sets of them will exist in the management cluster).
+We provide the [`argocd.appNamePrefix`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L8-L13) value to prefix all ArgoCD `Application` names (which is needed because multiple sets of them may exist in the management cluster).

-When `argocd.appNamePrefix` is non-empty, the [`argocd.destination`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L56-L61) MUST be a remote cluster (that is, you should not run deployKF on your management cluster).
+For example, say you have [created a remote cluster named `"my-cluster1"`](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#clusters) in your Argo CD management cluster.

-The following values will prefix all application names with `"cluster1-"` and target them to the [remote cluster](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#clusters) named `"my-cluster1"`:
+The following values will prefix all application names with `"cluster1-"` and target them to the named destination `"my-cluster1"`:

 ```yaml
 argocd: